fukuyamam/Scmp-401/mikuNotebook.md

 Seminar Presentation #3

 *Reflection:*
 I think that my third seminar presentation was my best one yet.
 Once again, people gave me valuable feedback and suggestions.
-One of my classmates informed me that hourly data can be compared in Google Sheets so RegExp is not necessary.
+One of my classmates informed me that hourly data can be compared in Google Sheets (although this turned out not to be true) so RegExp is not necessary.
 Seeing as I can't get RegExp to work in the Script editor, I will give this a try.